 Earnings surprises: Positive or negative differences from the consensus forecast of earnings by institutions such as First Call or IBES.
 Negative earnings surprises generally have a greater adverse affect on stock prices than the reciprocal positive earnings surprise on stock prices.

-Economic assumptions: Economic environment in which the firm expects to reside over the life of the financial plan.
+Economic assumptions: An economic environment in which the firm expects to reside over the life of the financial plan.